 A dehumidistat is supplied with the unit.
 It should be placed in the conditioned space away from heat sources, entrance doors or any sources of humid air.
-It is recommended to place the dehumidistat at a location where it could sense the average relative humidity of the space.
+Do not mount it directly on the side of the unit, as the vibration may adversely affect it.
+Place the dehumidistat at a location where it could sense the average relative humidity of the space.